All Episodes

 So they're shaking down people when they give them already the people giving them every penny they have.

-We had over a hundred thousand illegal immigrants hit the border last month alone.
+We had over 100,000 illegal immigrants hit the border last month alone.

-You have border patrol encountering 20,000 family units at the southwest border, immigration, zice arrests.
+You have Border Patrol encountering 20,000 family units at the Southwest border.

-You know, they had to plummet because and what's happening is those human traffickers, drug traffickers, uh, they're now making a fortune, and what they do is they know that all the resources are being spent in the building the kids' cages, which they are building.
+And what they do is they know that all the resources are being spent in building the kids' cages, which they are building.

-They have the plastic cages, and they have the cages uh that actually are real cages that we now got pictures to just over the weekend.
+They have the plastic cages and they have the cages that actually are real cages that we now got pictures to just over the weekend.

-You have you know, Henry Quay are releasing even more photos.
+You have, you know, Henry Quear releasing even more photos.

 And nobody has ever yet gotten into any of the cargo shipping containers.

-They're putting kids in with the tiny window in the bars on the window.
+They're putting kids in with the tiny window and the bars on the window.

 But these new pictures literally show kids in cages, no social distancing at all whatsoever.